Charlie-J-Martin/localstack-demo/README.md

-# Localstack demo
+# LocalStack demo
 ## Overview
 The purpose of this demo is to showcase how we can start interacting with services provided by AWS (Specifically [SQS](https://aws.amazon.com/sqs/)).
-We will explore this locally using a technology called [Localstack](https://www.localstack.cloud/) which emulates AWS services, and the [AWS-SDK](https://www.npmjs.com/package/@aws-sdk/client-sqs) library, which is used to interact with the SQS queue.
+We will explore this locally using a technology called [LocalStack](https://www.localstack.cloud/) which emulates AWS services, and the [AWS-SDK](https://www.npmjs.com/package/@aws-sdk/client-sqs) library, which is used to interact with the SQS queue.
 (For reference, SQS is an Amazon-specific term; the more generic term is "Message Queue").

 To better understand what we are building, it is recommended that you watch this [video](https://www.youtube.com/watch?v=xErwDaOc-Gs) explaining what a Message Queue is.
 If videos aren't your preference, here is an [article](https://www.ibm.com/topics/message-queues) with the same information.

 This repository contains code that will allow you to do 4 things:
-- Start a localstack instance via Docker.
+- Start a LocalStack instance via Docker.
-- Deply an SQS queue to Localstack.
+- Deploy an SQS queue to LocalStack.
 - Produce messages and send them to an SQS queue.
 - Consume and process messages from an SQS queue.